 There are different types of surveys you can opt for, with some assessing the property in more depth than others:

-- Condition report - This report will highlight any areas of large concern, but will not go into great detail.
-This is ideal for those buying new build properties that are in a good condition already.
+This report will highlight any areas of large concern, but will not go into great detail.
+This is ideal for those buying new build properties that are in good condition already.

 When moving house, it’s always a good idea to have at least 3 months’ worth of savings behind you.
 This way, it will not only hopefully cover any bills that need paying, but it will also give you an emergency fund for those unforeseen problems that have a tendency to pop up out of nowhere!

-If you’re looking to move into a new home and want to know how much you’d be able to borrow, please feel free to get in touch with us today.
+If you’re looking to move house and want to know how much you’d be able to borrow, please feel free to get in touch with us today.
 Our expert mortgage advisers will be able to offer guidance and make recommendations on products that best suit your lifestyle and needs.
 In the meantime, feel free to take a look at some of our current mortgage deals.

 Because we play by the book we want to tell you that…